The mission to free the Massachusetts Liberty Bell

 Three years later, the Commonwealth of Massachusetts House Bill NO. 1776, with Mr. Warren’s name on the front page passed the Senate and moved to the House Ways and Means Committee to assess the feasibility of relocating the bell.

 On November 28th, 2020, officials removed the Massachusettes Liberty Bell and sent it off for restoration.
-Soon it will be displayed in nearby Ashburton Park, where George Warren and the rest of the world can anyone can see it whenever they want.
+Soon it will be displayed in nearby Ashburton Park, where George Warren and the rest of the world can see it whenever they want.